Grand Canyon National Park Arizona, USA Travel Guide

 Carry out all trash, including food scraps.
 Use designated restrooms; pack out human waste when in remote areas.

-Observe all fire restrictions.
-Use established fire rings and make sure fires are completely out before leaving.
+Comply with all fire restrictions.
+Use established fire rings and be certain fires are completely out before leaving.

-Patronize local businesses outside the park, like in Tusayan, Williams, or Flagstaff.
+Patronize local businesses beyond the park's borders, like in Tusayan, Williams, or Flagstaff.

 Be courteous and patient with park staff and other travelers.
 A positive attitude matters.